 - -s 'squash' the output, that is, remove the symbol table and relocation bits to save space (but impair the usefulness of the debugger).
 This information can also be removed by strip. - -u take the following argument as a symbol and enter it as undefined in the symbol table.
 This is useful for loading wholly from a library, since initially the symbol table is empty and an unresolved reference is needed to force the loading of the first routine. - -1 This option is an abbreviation for a library name. -1 alone stands for '/lib/liba.a', which is the standard system library for assembly language programs. -Lx stands for '/lib/libx.a' where x is any character.
 A library is searched when its name is encountered, so the placement of a -1 is significant. - $-\mathbf{x}$ do not preserve local (non-.globl) symbols in the output symbol table; only enter external symbols.
-This option saves some space in the output file. - $-\mathbf{r}$ generate relocation bits in the output file so that it can be the subject of another ld run.
-This flag also prevents final definitions from being given to common symbols. - -d force definition of common storage even if the -r flag is present (used for reloc (VIII)). - -n Arrange that when the output file is executed, the text portion will be read-only and shared among all users executing the file.
-This involves moving the data areas up the the first possible 4K word boundary following the end of the text.
+This option saves some space in the output file. - -X Save local symbols except for those whose names begin with 'L'.
+This option is used by cc to discard internally generated labels while retaining symbols local to routines. - $-\mathbf{r}$ generate relocation bits in the output file so that it can be the subject of another ld run.
+This flag also prevents final definitions from being given to common symbols, and suppresses the 'undefined symbol' diagnostics. - $-\mathbf{d}$ force definition of common storage even if the $-\mathbf{r}$ flag is present. - -n Arrange that when the output file is executed, the text portion will be read-only and shared among all users executing the file.
+This involves moving the data areas up the the first possible 4K word boundary following the end of the text. - -i When the output file is executed, the program text and data areas will live in separate address spaces.
+The only difference between this option and -n is that here the data starts at location 0.